Survivors of acid attacks in Mexico unite to push for change

 In June, Xolalpa and other women protested in front of the capital’s prosecutor’s office to pressure for resolution of their cases.
 Meanwhile, new cases keep surfacing.

-Ximena Canseco, a co-founder of the Carmen Sánchez Foundation, recalled one day, July 29, when a survivor from an attack 30 years ago contacted them and they found a message asking for help on Facebook from the mother of a girl who had just had acid tossed on her from someone on a passing motorcycle.
+Ximena Canseco, a co-founder of the Carmen Sánchez Foundation, recalled one day, July 29, when they learned of a survivor from an attack 30 years ago and they found a message asking for help on Facebook from the mother of a girl who had just had acid tossed on her from someone on a passing motorcycle.
 That same day, Canseco learned a 30-year-old woman who had recently shared her story had died of COVID-19.

 “She never made it public, she had lost everything and was still receiving threats,” Canseco said.
 “We talked for an hour.”